flancia-coop/doc.anagora.org/social-coop-cwg.md

 M: Sunday March 22nd.
 Will make another wiki page.
 Less of a clear idea of goals.
 Loomio announcement.
 Bunch of nice people come hang out last time.
 We've had more ideas than people so far.

+**ACTION Hollie & Melissa** Make A Loomio Post about the hackathon

 #### moderation sched for March

+> Feb 2 - dan
+> Feb 9 - Matt & Gilles
+> Feb 16 - calix & Steve
+> Feb 23 - sam

+M: Same order?
+Let Matt off the hook cos he's not here?
+Steve wanna do an independent one?
+S: Didn't do any shadowing this week.
+But if y'all think I can handle it I'll take a week!

+March 2:
+March 9:
+March 16:
+March 23:
+March 30:

 ## 2026-02-02 special welcome Malaya edition